widdowquinn/widdowquinn.github.io/_posts/2020-02-17-update-bioconda-package.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "book-reader"
+toc_sticky: true
 ---

-- Suppose:
+Suppose:

 - You have a package that has already been released on `bioconda`
 - You have implemented a bugfix or other update and pushed to `master` (or equivalent branch) in the `GitHub` repository
 - You have tagged the update as a `Release` on `GitHub` (and, optionally, obtained a DOI using `Zenodo`)

 ## Read this first: `bioconda-bot` will update your package automatically